Pyroplastic Deformation - PPD

 This test procedure was employed in the Foresight Ceramic Database and now is available for those having an account at Insight-Live.com.
 Accumulating test data using the variables defined in these procedures enables us to create tools that enable you to compare the physical properties of materials and recipes.

 A clay's 'hot plastic strength', resists the tendency to deform in the kiln.
-If you do not have a hot stage microscope, this property of two materials can be easily compared by making thin clay bars and firing by supporting them at both ends only.
+Hot stage microscopes are used for this type of assessment.
+However, rather than an absolute measurement, often all that is needed is a comparison between the deformation two materials.
+You can do this by making thin bars, supporting them at both ends and firing.
 The deformation from straight is observed and recorded.

 TEMP - Temperature (V)

 These bars were fired at cone 10, they were straight when dry.
 The back one is a cone 10 Grolleg body, the front one is a cone 6 Grolleg body.
 This simple test is valuable to determine susceptibility to warping in porcelains.
 If the pyro-plastic deformation is too much, for example, the weight of a handle will pull the round rim of a mug into an oval shape, for example.

 When porcelains mature in the kiln they progress toward vitrification, getting softer.
 This simple test enables anyone to quantify the degree to which a porcelain is likely to warp.
 Bars of plastic clay almost never dry straight, so the measurement (in mm) to which they deviate from straight is recorded and the bar is mounted with the hump upwards.
 After firing the mm of firing deviation-from-straight are added to the dry value to derive a total pyro-plastic deformation measurement.
 This can be recorded as an absolute value for comparison with other clays or temperatures.